-The council was created in 2017 in response to repeated student concerns over the ineffectiveness of recommendations made by the newly disbanded President’s Task Force on Diversity and Inclusion, headed by former President of Barnard College Debora Spar.
-Barnard’s inclusivity and diversity initiatives have long been an area of student concern, evidenced by a heavy debate on diversifying Barnard’s curricula, challenges regarding space allocation for student groups, and a call for administration to take up student-led diversity and inclusivity events like the Bold Conference.
+The council was created in 2017 as one of the recommendations made by the recently-disbanded President’s Task Force on Diversity and Inclusion, headed by former President of Barnard College Debora Spar.
+While the task force had faced criticism from students regarding the effectiveness of Barnard’s inclusivity and diversity initiatives, the council is poised to implement more tangible change.
+Diversity and inclusion have long been an area of student concern at Barnard, evidenced by a heavy debate on diversifying its curricula, challenges regarding space allocation for student groups, and a call for administration to take up student-led diversity and inclusivity events like the Bold Conference.

 The council’s creation comes as a part of President Sian Beilock’s commitment to expand the college’s diversity and inclusivity initiatives, which currently fall under three areas: building an inclusive campus-wide culture, and revisiting and developing structural changes to promote diversity, equity, and inclusion.
 Comprised of representatives from faculty, admissions, staff, alumni, administration, trustees, and students, this year’s council is headed by Interim Chair Yvette Christiansë, but has yet to find a permanent chief diversity officer.

 Student representatives voiced a strong desire to ensure that a broad spectrum of student voices participate and feel included in the conversation of change at Barnard.
 For representative Daniela Lebron, BC ’22, ensuring student engagement is an essential facet of her role on the council.